Malkverbena/mysql/README.md

 - One last thing: Feel free to change, upgrede or add more functions to this module. ;)

 ####  Documentation
-You can access the documentation for this module directly from the engine.
 Here are the instructions to add it to the engine. https://docs.godotengine.org/en/3.1/development/cpp/custom_modules_in_cpp.html#writing-custom-documentation